Package insert / product label

 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and concomitant disease or other drug therapy.

-Metabolic/Nutritional: Metabolic acidosis, electrolyte imbalance, including hypokalemia, hyponatremia, osteomalacia with long-term phenytoin therapy, loss of appetite, taste alteration, hyper/hypoglycemia
+Metabolic acidosis, electrolyte imbalance, including hypokalemia, hyponatremia, osteomalacia with long-term phenytoin therapy, loss of appetite, taste alteration, hyper/hypoglycemia.

-Nervous: Drowsiness, paresthesia (including numbness and tingling of extremities and face), depression, excitement, ataxia, confusion, convulsions dizziness
+Drowsiness, paresthesia (including numbness and tingling of extremities and face), depression, excitement, ataxia, confusion, convulsions, dizziness

-Urogenital: Crystalluria, increased risk of nephrolithiasis with long-term therapy, hematuria, glycosuria, renal failure polyuria
+Crystalluria, increased risk of nephrolithiasis with long-term therapy, hematuria, glycosuria, renal failure, polyuria.

 The recommended dosage is 1 capsule (500 mg) two times a day.
 Usually 1 capsule is administered in the morning and 1 capsule in the evening.
 It may be necessary to adjust the dose, but it has usually been found that dosage in excess of 2 capsules (1 g) does not produce an increased effect.
 The dosage should be adjusted with careful individual attention both to symptomatology and intraocular tension.
 In all cases, continuous supervision by a physician is advisable.

-Acute Mountain Sickness: Dosage is 500 mg to 1000 mg daily, in divided doses using tablets or extended-release capsules as appropriate.
-In circumstances of rapid ascent, such as in rescue or military operations, the higher dose level of 1000 mg is recommended.
+Dosage is 500 mg to 1,000 mg daily, in divided doses using tablets or extended-release capsules as appropriate.
+In circumstances of rapid ascent, such as in rescue or military operations, the higher dose level of 1,000 mg is recommended.
 It is preferable to initiate dosing 24 to 48 hours before ascent and to continue for 48 hours while at high altitude, or longer as necessary to control symptoms.

 acetazolamide capsule, extended release